-Project MUSE’s Open Access (OA) Books Program, launching in summer 2018, offers publishers the ability to publish open access books on the MUSE platform.
+Project MUSE’s Open Access (OA) Books Program, which launched in the summer 2018, offers publishers the ability to publish open access books on the MUSE platform.
 The OA books are fully integrated with all the features and functionality of subscriber-only books and journals on Project MUSE.

 Supported by a grant of nearly $1 million from the Mellon Foundation, Project MUSE embarked on the development process of MUSE Open in 2016; an initiative to distribute open access monographs on Project MUSE with a best-in-class, newly redesigned and scholar-informed MUSE platform.
-In summer 2018 Project MUSE is launching this new platform and releasing over 300 additional open access monographs in HTML5.
+In the summer of 2018 Project MUSE launched this new platform and released over 300 additional open access monographs in HTML5.

 The MUSE Open Access Book Program requires EPUB files, which Project MUSE converts to HTML5 to create a browser native interface.
 Publishers can deliver metadata via Onix or the Project MUSE Open Access metadata template.
 As with our "gated" books, Project MUSE works with all DAM vendors.